Epic Games wins injunction favoring alternative payments in antitrust lawsuit against Apple

 But that’s where Apple’s partial win ends.
 The judge said “the trial did show that Apple is engaging in anti-competitive conduct under California’s competition laws.”
 In particular, the “anti-steering provisions hide critical information from consumers and illegal stifle consumer choice.”

-However, on September 1, Apple agreed to allow outside links for signups for what it called “reader” apps like Netflix and Spotify, following a regulatory probe in Japan.
+On September 1, Apple agreed to allow outside links for signups for what it called “reader” apps like Netflix and Spotify, following a regulatory probe in Japan.
 And South Korea implemented a new law to require alternative payment systems in that country.

 In a tweet, Epic’s Sweeney said that the ruling isn’t a win for developers or for consumers, a reference to the fact that the judge did not find Apple to be an illegal monopolist.